What is a lactation consultant? In simple terms, a trained professional who helps a mother breastfeed.

 The official title of a lactation consultant is IBCLC.
 This stands for ‘International Board Certified Lactation Consultant’.
 In order to earn this title, a person needs to obtain in-depth education, have a minimum of 500 hours of hands-on experience with breastfeeding mothers, and take an international exam which is given around the world during the same few days each year.
 Before a mother even sees an IBCLC, the IBCLC has already seen hundreds of other babies and mothers and some with the same exact issue that you might be having.

-Although a person does not need a background in healthcare to become an IBCLC, it helps to have that additional knowledge to evaluate a mother and her baby as a whole.
+While a person does not need a background in healthcare to become an IBCLC, it helps to have that additional knowledge to evaluate a mother and her baby as a whole.
 These professionals are aware of so many factors that can affect breastfeeding.
 They may also be more in tune with a ‘problem’ that is actually not breastfeeding related at all.

 Seeking help from an IBCLC does not mean you are not a ‘supermom’.
 In fact, seeing an IBCLC means you know what resources are available to you to help you and your little one which in fact DOES make you a supermom!
 There is never any harm in speaking with an IBCLC.